|

 steepness, a good hiking trail.
 If you continue east out of the grove you will find

 yourself in a clear cut with good views.
+Mike Walker feels the trail experience is outstanding.

 "It was like walking to Rainie Falls on the Rogue River, once you experienced it